 \section{Abstract}

-We use scanning superconducting quantum interference device (SQUID) microscopy to image vortices in superconducting strips fabricated from NbTiN thin films.
-We repeatedly cool superconducting strips with different width in an applied magnetic field and image the individual vortices.
-From these images we determine the threshold field at which the first vortex enters a strip, as well as the number and spatial configuration of vortices beyond this threshold field.
-We model vortex behavior with and without considering the effect of pinning by numercially minimizing the Gibbs free energy of vortices in the strips.
-Our measurements provide a first benchmark to understand the flux trapping properties of NbTiN thin films directly relevant to NbTiN-based superconducting circuits and devices.
+We use scanning superconducting quantum interference device (SQUID) microscopy to image individual vortices in superconducting strips fabricated from NbTiN thin films.
+By repeatedly field‑cooling strips of different widths in applied magnetic fields, we extract the threshold field at which the first vortex enters a strip, as well as the number and spatial configuration of vortices beyond this threshold.
+We model vortex behavior with and without considering the effect of pinning by numerically minimizing the Gibbs free energy of vortices in the strips.
+Our measurements provide a first experimental benchmark for understanding the flux trapping properties of NbTiN thin films, directly relevant to NbTiN-based superconducting circuits and devices.